CSCI-3308-CU-Boulder/203_5_F20/README.md

 * `Website`

   * Contains the full website source code.
+When the github pages site is accessed, the index.html in the root directory redirects to this directory.

 ## Testing Methodology